A simple and inexpensive way to assess an athlete’s force and velocity production capabilities.

 Force-velocity profiling is a simple and inexpensive way to assess an athlete’s force and velocity production capabilities during ballistic tasks such as jumping and sprinting.
 Through force-velocity profiling, a coach can identify whether an athlete is force- or velocity-deficient during a given movement (e.g. vertical jump), independent of their power capability.
 Based on the test results, targeted resistance training can then be implemented in order to reduce the athlete’s force or velocity deficiency, and improve their performance on that given task (e.g. vertical jump).
 As a result, force-velocity profiling allows the strength and conditioning coach to tailor their athletes’ programmes more specifically by using detailed, objective information.
 Lastly, certain smartphone applications which require minimal set-up and provide instantaneous feedback can be used to assess the force-velocity profile of an athlete.

-The principles of FVP are grounded by the Force-Velocity Curve, which if you are unfamiliar with, I suggest reading in order to better understand FVP.
-Click here to read about the Force-Velocity Curve.
+The principles of FVP are grounded by the Force-Velocity Curve, which if you are unfamiliar with, it is suggested that you read about the Force-Velocity Curve to better understand FVP.

 As many coaches do not have access to expensive and complex laboratory equipment for which to test their athletes, FVP – via the use of smartphone applications – can provide a simple and inexpensive solution.
 FVP is often incorporated during performance testing sessions and can provide critical information to coaches if done periodically throughout a season.
 Through profiling, coaches are provided with information regarding whether an athlete is force- or velocity-deficient in the given athletic task (e.g. jumping or sprinting).
 Furthermore, coaches are also provided with a theoretical and optimal FV profile, which can, therefore, allow them to implement training methods designed to target the deficiencies, and effectively optimise the athlete’s performance.
 This concept is better known as ‘targeted resistance training’.